-a.
+- a.
 PUBLIC/PRIVATE OPINIONS: Years of controversy have produced a large number of polling studies on German and European attitudes toward GE crops.
-A very comprehensive study comes from the European Commission/Eurostat and is titled Europeans and Biotechnology - Winds of Change (2010).
-Four findings from this study relative to the marketing of U.S. agricultural products include: 1) opposition to GE foods is high and steady over time; 2) the level of support for GE foods is declining; 3) familiarity with the technology or science does not improve attitudes; and 4) educating consumers does not increase GE crop acceptance (implying that messaging is more important than facts).

-b.
-MARKET ACCEPTANCE: For nearly a generation, German consumers have been exposed to consistent messaging from NGOs that biotech crops are dangerous, a product of exploitive capitalism and even immoral.
+Findings from studies and polls relative to the marketing of U.S. agricultural products include: Though opposition to GE foods might vary in polls, opposition in general remains high and steady over time.
+For consumers, maintaining the precautionary principle is very important as well as labelling of GE foods.
+In general, public demands that societal aspects take precedence over economic interests. - b.
+MARKET ACCEPTANCE: For a generation, German consumers have been exposed to consistent messaging from NGOs that biotech crops are dangerous, a product of exploitive capitalism and even immoral.
 As a result, the use of biotech crops in foods is a highly contentious and politicized issue.
 Since biotech crops were first introduced in the mid-1990s, attempts to educate consumers and opponents about the benefits of biotech crops and about the science in general have proven ineffective.
 German public opposition to GE foods has run steadily in the 80 percent range.

-According to the Federation of Food Law and Food Science, an estimated 60-80 percent of all food in German supermarkets has come in contact with biotech products in some way.
+According to the Federation of Food Law and Food Science, an estimated 60-80 percent of all food in German supermarkets has been in contact with biotech products in some way.
+GE microorganisms such as bacteria and fungi are increasingly used for the commercial production of a diversity of enzymes, that are tailored to specific food processing conditions such as the production of calf chymosin for cheese making with genetically modified microorganisms.
 The Union of German Academies of Science has concluded that objections to biotech in agriculture lack any scientific basis, and agricultural biotech tends to find stronger support among consumers with postgraduate degrees.